Tekalo/common-app-api/README.md

 # CommonApp

-The Common App API is used to support the Common App Application, a tool for matching tech talent to opportunities at non-profit, philanthropic, and government organizations.
+The Common App API is used to support Tekalo, a tool for matching tech talent to opportunities at non-profit, philanthropic, and government organizations.
+A diagram depicting the backend architecture can be found [here](./docs/media/tekalo_backend_architecture.png)

 ## Getting Started